Versent/react-starter/readme.md

 ava ./src/users/Show.test.js
 ```

+## Isues:

+- HMR not working anymore

+- Wepback dev server only work when editing files in VM, (can't use Sublime in host computer)
+Possible fix: Using webpack watch instead

 ## TODO:

+- Production webpack
+- Using production version of seamless-immutable
 - Test using CI
 - Deployment with Docker
 - Flow type checker (Doesn't work with ES6)